Bredbury: Industrial Revolution

-There are now few traces of the coal mining that went back to the 17th century at least and in the 19th century was one of the bases of life in the village.
+There are now few traces of the coal mining that went back to the 17th century until the early 20th century; it was one of the bases of life in the village.
 The last colliery closed in 1926 and spoil heaps were levelled at Ashton Road and Stockport Road East in the 1960s to make way for new industrial development.
-Brick-making too was carried on in the village, with Jacksons Brickworks at Ashton Road surviving into the 1970s, and there were several large hat works, the last of which closed in 1958.
+Brick-making too was carried on in the village, with Jacksons Brickworks at Ashton Road surviving into the 1970s; there were several large hat works, the last of which closed in 1958.

 Exors of James Mills were manufacturers of steel products for over 100 years, the company growing from a small building employing two men to the large Bredbury Steelworks on Lower Bents Lane, which at its height employed over 2,000 people.
 In the early part of the 20th century, the company began to roll steel and to produce bright steel, at one point becoming the largest producer of bright steel outside the United States.
 Other products were added from time to time, including cotters for locomotives and rolling stock, engineers' keys, taper pins, grooved fastenings for securing all kinds of assemblies, railway permanent way fastenings, rail lubricators and hot pressings of various types.
 In 1938, the company introduced lead-bearing steels to the United Kingdom and, in the 1960s, developed free machining steels containing tellurium and an alloy replacement steel.
 The company was later acquired by GKN and closed down in 1985.
 The site has since been redeveloped for housing.

 The firm of Lightbown Aspinall started making wallpaper in Pendleton and, in 1899, became part of the newly formed Wall Paper Manufacturers.
 In 1929, the plant was transferred to Brookfield Avenue, where the company produced Crown and Scene wallpapers and Crown Vinyl wall covering, employing 450 people.
 The site has since been redeveloped for housing.

 Pear New Mill was owned by Combined English Mills and were spinners of superfine white hosiery yarn, employing over 400 people.
 The building has since been subdivided into industrial units.

 William Crosland, an engineer and ironfounder, started business in 1855 in an upstairs room at Miller Street in Manchester.
 He was later joined by his four sons and the company moved to Stockport Road West in 1894, manufacturing machines and cutting tools for the packaging industry and specialised tooling for the sheet metal trade.
 The site has since been redeveloped as an industrial estate.